 The course explores how young people may develop their singing voices and their musical abilities within the classroom environment.
 Students will learn various techniques, and become familiar with resources and materials, which will be helpful for effective vocal teaching.
+Prerequisite: MUS 353 or consent of instructor.
 As needed.